 An illustration of how this type of island project can be used to narrow the river channel is shown below.

 Construction consisted of dredging the river’s channel between Bayha and Wright islands and the south bank of the river, and narrowing the channel by creating additional wetlands around the islands.
-Construction was completed in 2016, but work will continue with additional revegetation, irrigation until plants are established and monitoring of plant and river conditions.
+Construction was completed in 2016.
+Idaho Power and The Freshwater Trust have continued to work on the island, planting additional and installing temporary seasonal irrigation to help the new plants become established.
+We will continue monitoring plant and river conditions.

 In the illustration below, the orange and red indicate areas that were filled, while the blue is the river channel that was deepened.
-We sourced the estimated 80,000 cubic yards of fill material from the dredging operation and a nearby gravel deposit located on a neighboring landowner’s property.
+The estimated 80,000 cubic yards of fill material was dredged from the river bed or hauled from a nearby gravel deposit on a neighboring landowner’s property.
 This kept approximately 4,000 dump truck trips off public roads and benefited the landowner by improving a field and pond.

 Conceptual Grading Analysis

-Idaho Power and The Freshwater Trust will use information gained from the research project to further develop a comprehensive strategy for addressing water quality issues throughout the Mid-Snake.
+Idaho Power and The Freshwater Trust will use information gained from the research project to further develop a comprehensive strategy for addressing water quality issues throughout the Middle Snake River.